 Producing the silicon wafers needed for solar panels requires 5 stages: heating, purification, doping, shaping and polishing.
 This produces the high quality silicon you need for use in solar panels.

 Once you have two silicon wafers (one positively doped and one negatively doped), these can be stacked to make a solar cell (or a pn junction semiconductor).
 Other steps, such as applying anti-reflective coatings, further improve the efficiency of these solar cells.
-Solar cell efficiency is usually tested under standard light sources, such as solar simulators.
+Solar cell efficiency is usually tested under standard light sources, such as a solar simulator.

 Many of these solar cells are joined together to make a solar panel.
 This is why solar panels tend to have a grid like structure.